CHRIS ARNOLD, HOST:

 WONG: If you just have, like, a vague goal - like, oh, well, I mean, I need to be an adult.
 I need to be a responsible grown-up.
-You know, I think most of us when we start budgeting or start wanting to get our finances in order, that's the goal - the best goal that we come up with, you know?
+You know, I think most of us when we start budgeting or start wanting to get our finances in order, that's the goal - the best goal that we come up, you know.
 Like, it's time to be an adult.
 And it's just not a goal that really serves us because it doesn't really mean anything.
-And, I mean, also, like, who wants to be a responsible adult?
+And, I mean, also who wants to be a responsible adult?
 (Laughter) That just doesn't sound fun.

 ARNOLD: Deep down, that's not really what we want.

 WONG: Like, maybe you want to get out of $10,000, $20,000 worth of student loan debt.
 Maybe you want to save up $3,000 for a trip to South America.
 Then on a Friday night, where you have nothing else to do, and your friends say, hey, let's go to this hip new restaurant.
 You know it's going to be 50 bucks, but you don't really have a good reason to say no except that, you know, this budget tells you not to.
 But when you have a goal like, OK, I want to save $3,000 for a trip to South America, well, now you have a reason to say no to that $50 dinner because you have something to say yes to now.

 (SOUNDBITE OF MUSIC)

 ARNOLD: OK.
 So a trip to South America is fun and exciting.
-But, of course, a lot of times, what gets us serious about wanting to make a budget is that we're not having fun.
-We're in, like, a moment of pain.
-There's a crisis, some kind of huge life shift.
-This is our next takeaway.
-Tip number two, if you are freaking out about money, harness the freakout.
+But, of course, a lot of times what gets us serious about wanting to make a budget is that we're not having fun.
+There is, like, a moment of crisis or a huge life shift.
+This is our next takeaway - tip number two - if you are freaking out about money, harness the freakout.